AksharaKMurali/design-assignment-akshara/PROJECTS/AXI STREAM/design/README.md

 ---

-## 3. Dual-Layer Throttling Mechanics
+## 3. Throttling Mechanics

-The architecture is highly defensive because it applies backpressure to both sides of the design simultaneously:
+The architecture is defensive because it applies backpressure to both sides of the design simultaneously:

 1. **Downstream (Output Side) Throttling:** The FSM commands the rate limiter to pulse its ready lines, shielding downstream processing units from line-rate data floods.
 2. **Upstream (Input Side) Throttling:** As wait-states accumulate, data backs up inside the FIFO.
 If the flood continues, the FIFO runs out of space and drops its input ready line (`s_axis_tready`).
 This backpressure signal travels up to the input source, forcing the external sender to hold until the system catches up.